 Ans:

-• Politics originates from the existence of varying perceptions about what is just and desirable for both individuals and society as a whole.
+• Politics originates from different perceptions about what is just and desirable for individuals and society; these competing visions create the need for discussion, bargaining and compromise.

 Q2: How does politics manifest at the government level, and what is its connection to people's aspirations?